victor-gp/cmd-help-sublime-syntax/docs/Development.md

 There's also a [Roadmap doc](./Roadmap.md) that defines some long-term goals for the project.
 Look there if you want to break entirely new ground.

+### Spotting issues in regression tests

+The corpus of highlighted help messages in `tests/highlighted` is also a great place to look for pending work:

+- do `$ less -R tests/highlighted/*`
+- iterate through the files with `:n` (next) and `:p` (previous)
+- scroll through the highlighted text and look for tokens that should (not) be colorized

 ## Sample development workflow